-There are certain meals that are just perfect for week nights.
+There are certain recipes that are just perfect for week-nights.
 You know, the ones that come together in less time than it takes for you to stand in line at the take out counter.
-Let me show you that with just 20 minutes, you can make this delicious and healthy tuna patty recipe.
+Let me show you that with just fifteen minutes, you can make this delicious and healthy tuna patty recipe.

-Remember to always purchase canned tuna from companies that are committed to long term seafood sustainability.
+Remember, always purchase canned tuna from companies that are committed to long-term seafood sustainability.
 If you are interested, a fellow Canadian blogger over at Diversivore wrote a fantastic article on sustainable seafood.

 The only thing left to do is to saute the best tuna patty ever!